zeeev/wham/README.md

 ### WHAT IS WHAM?

 Structural variants (SVs) have largely been ignored in Genome Wide Association Studies.
 SVs are difficult to call from NGS data.
 Often the same SV allele is assigned different breakpoints across individuals.
 WHAM takes a different approach by directly applying association tests to BAM files.
-WHAM does not call SVs, but rather examines the patterns of mate pair mapping across cases and controls.
+WHAM calls the breakpoints of SVs, by examining patters of mate pair mapping across cases and controls.
 If there is an enrichment of reads supporting a SV in the cases or controls WHAM performs an association test.

 ### INSTALLING WHAM